ff6347/ff6347.github.io/teaching/index.md

 ### "Doing Papercraft/Projection Mapping"

-_(April 2016)_

-In April 2016 I gave two single day crash course about creating simple 3D objects in Blender, unfolding them and preparing them for lasercutting.
-In the second part these objects where used to do a porjection mapping on them.
+In April 2016 I gave two single day crash course about creating simple 3D objects in Blender, unfolding them and preparing them for laser cutting.
+In the second part these objects where used to do a projection mapping on them.
 As part of the workshops I created extensive documentations. ["Doing Papercraft"](http://fh-potsdam.github.io/doing-papercraft/) and ["Doing Projection Mapping"](https://fh-potsdam.github.io/doing-projection-mapping/).
 These workshops where part of a series of three warm up workshops for seminar ["Datenobjekte"](https://incom.org/workspace/6559) by Prof. Boris Müller.

 <div class="thumbs">
 <a href="{{site.baseurl}}assets/images/teaching/papercraft/papercraft-00.jpg"><img src="{{site.baseurl}}assets/images/teaching/papercraft/papercraft-thumb-00.png" alt=""></a>